tytydraco/yessleep/out/I_saw_myself_die_over_and_over_I_cant_escape.md

 “I would *never* hurt my family,” I whispered.
 “What kind of sick joke is this?
 It was the man with the black eyes and metal teeth who did it.”
 The doctor shook his head sadly, turning to leave the room.

 “You were in a psychotic fugue when you did it, and you have been ranting about this man ever since.
 The police and crime scene technicians did a full check of your home.
 There was no other man,” he said.
 “Until you realize that, you will never be able to start the road to recovery.”
 As he walked out of the room, he turned to look back at me one last time.
+"I'll send someone to clean you up."

 His eyes were pure black, and his teeth metal.
 He smiled broadly at me, showing the shining points, and then left.
+I didn't think he was a doctor anymore.

 I’m writing you this letter from Whiting with some vague hope that the truth can be known.
 Whatever that thing was, man or demon, it will not leave me alone.